LarryTheMagicDragon/AcerAN515-58LinuxBrightnessBypass/README.md

 # AcerAN515-58LinuxBrightnessBypass

-I've tested this on a live boot usb, running Linux mint and it works right out of the box.
+This will make the inbuilt brightness controls work. both the slider and the function keys I've tested this on a live boot usb, running Linux mint and it works right out of the box.

 all you need to do is download the files, and extract them. then run the commands